 There is little resolution, and perhaps after reading through 539 pages of twists and turns from different POVs (it was not easy keeping up with all the Japanese names for sure), the ending felt a little abrupt.
 But it did leave me with an uneasy feeling, a chill down my spine, which I believe is intended by the author.

 I would have liked to see some kind of interaction between Ryo and Yukiho.
-Though the author does drop clues at their relationship and connection as the story progresses, the reader never actually gets to see them together in the same scene, almost parallel to how they kept the relationship secret to everyone around them.
-Would have liked to read a backstory of their relationship – was it purely symbiotic as suggested?
+Though the author does drop clues at their relationship and connection as the story progresses, we never actually get to see them together, almost parallel to how it was kept secret to everyone around them.
+Would have liked to read a backstory of their relationship – was it purely symbiotic?
 Or did they actually love each other?
 And how did they keep it hidden for 20 years?

 The book comes down to a central character, Yukiho.
-Who really is she, and how is this extraordinarily beautiful and well-refined girl related to the string of murders and crimes surrounding her?
-This is a story of a girl whose innocence was stolen, replaced with a stone-cold heart that knows only how to use men and women in the same way they have used her.
+Who really is she, and how is this beautiful and well-refined girl related to the string of murders and crimes surrounding her?
+This is a story of innocence lost.
 It is a story about secrets, and scars.
 It is a mystery, but at its heart, a tragedy.